Athens International Airport: Recovery and new levels of passenger traffic (2014–2015)

 2014 signaled a strong recovery for the airport's passenger traffic.
 More than ten new airlines started new flights to and from Athens.
 Aegean Airlines strengthened its network by 30% (with many more destinations scheduled for 2015) while Ryanair established a new base in the Athens Airport and added eight destinations.
 During 2014 the airport operators reported a passenger traffic volume of 15.1 million passengers, an increase of over 21%.
 This was the result of new destinations, and capacity increases on existing routes, such as the resumption of flights by Singapore Airlines and Gulf Air, and the decision by Emirates, Etihad Airways and Qatar Airways to fly more frequently to and from Athens.
-Delta Air Line resumed their weekly flights and American Airlines retained their seasonal schedules to/from USA with even more frequent connectivity.
-From 2017 onwards, year-round services to Singapore were scheduled to resume after more than five years, with flights operated by Scoot.
+Delta Air Lines resumed their weekly flights and American Airlines retained their seasonal schedules to and from the US with even more frequent connectivity.

 According to AIA published statistics, total traffic for 2015 achieved an impressive performance reaching almost 18.1 million passengers, an all-time-record for the airport at that time, increased by 19% on year-over-year basis and by 1.55 million (+9.4%) the previous best, which was the pre-crisis year 2007.
 In addition, over the same period, aircraft traffic exhibited a solid growth of 14% year-over-year.
-Moreover, in 2015 a significant rise (+38%) was recorded by transfer passengers, with the international to international transfer traffic marking an impressive increase (+60%) demonstrating the significant enhancement of the Athens airport connectivity.